 There are several common symptoms that can occur in the immediate post-partum period, such as mild pelvic, tailbone, back or hip pain, and mild urinary or fecal incontinence.
 If any of these are severe, significantly affect your ability to complete daily tasks, or persist past the six-week post-partum check, it is important to discuss these issues with your physician and consider the need for a pelvic physical therapy referral.

-Pelvic Physical Therapy Treatment
+Pelvic Physical Therapy Treatment at Pullman Regional Hospital

 If it is determined that pelvic physical therapy is needed, you will be in good hands with our team of women’s pelvic health experts.
 While the recovery period ultimately depends on the severity of impairments and the activities that you would like to return to, many women have started to see results just a few weeks after beginning pelvic physical therapy.